Discworld (world): Ankh-Morpork

 The principal city of the Sto Plains is Ankh-Morpork.
 While it does not exert any political power over its neighbors, its economic domination of the region (summed up by the phrase, "Attack us, and we'll call in your mortgages") has meant that the smaller cities around it are essentially its satellites.
-For some reason, the coat of arms has a hippo on each side.
+Hippos are an important motif of the city, featuring on its coat of arms and in rows of statues along either side of its largest bridge, the Brass Bridge over the River Ankh.
+This is due to hippopotamuses living on the banks of the river on the site of the city in ancient times prior to the city's establishment.

 Pseudopolis

 Pseudopolis (its name translates to "false city") is first mentioned in the first Discworld novel, The Colour of Magic.
 That novel also refers to Psephopololis, which according to The Discworld Mapp is the same place.
 The city is not to be confused with Pseudopolis Yard, the headquarters of the Ankh-Morpork City Watch (a reference to Scotland Yard).
 Pseudopolis possesses a school of magic, Braseneck College (a parody of Brasenose College, Oxford), which is apparently in competition for prestige with the larger, older Unseen University in Ankh-Morpork.
 In fact, the novel Raising Steam makes clear that this rivalry extends to the city level, as Pseudopolis refuses to accept an Ankh-Morpork-constructed trainline.
-As of Unseen Academicals, the aristocracy of the city appear to have undertaken an experiment in representative democracy, much to Lord Vetinari's amusement.
+While the city has been described as a duchy, as of Unseen Academicals the aristocracy of the city appear to have undertaken an experiment in representative democracy, much to Lord Vetinari's amusement.